snd/hinoki/README.md

 this example is intentionally very simple.
 [there's a whole lot more you can do with hinoki.]()

-because some
-and some
-hinoki supports multiple lifetimes (containers). this enables per-request- and per-event-dependency-injection.
+this enables per-request- and per-event-dependency-injection.

 if you still think i'd be happy